pointfreeco/swift-navigation/Sources/SwiftNavigation/Documentation.docc/SwiftNavigation.md

 # ``SwiftNavigation``

-Tools for making navigation in Swift applications simpler, more precise, and more ergonomic.
+Bringing simple and powerful navigation tools to all Swift platforms, inspired by SwiftUI.

 ## Overview